Great World Amusement Park

-The Great World Amusement Park (大世界) also known locally as "Tua Seh Kai" in Hokkien, was the second of three former amusement parks in Singapore, along with New World (established 1923) and Gay World (established 1936).
+The Great World Amusement Park (大世界) also known locally as "Tua Seh Kai" (Pe̍h-ōe-jī: tōa sè-kài) in Hokkien, was the second of three former amusement parks in Singapore, along with New World (established 1923) and Gay World (established 1936).
 It was established in 1929 and closed down in 1978.
 It provided entertainment and leisure to people, catering especially to the middle and lower income groups of citizens in the past.

 History

 The amusement park was situated between Zion Road, River Valley Road and Kim Seng Road in the central part of Singapore.
 In the 1920s, the site was originally a Chinese cemetery.
 Taking reference to a map of Singapore in 1909, the place was covered with swampy marshes back then and a small canal run across the site, eventually meeting with the Singapore River thereafter.
 The landowner, Lee Geok Kun (brother of philanthropist Lee Kong Chian), redeveloped the site into an amusement park in the 1930s.
 Business within Great World did not fulfil the expectations of the owners so in 1941, the park was sold to the Shaw Brothers who took over the operations of the park.